Diego Valeri: Portland Timbers (loan)

 On 10 January 2013, Valeri joined Major League Soccer club Portland Timbers on loan for the 2013 season.
 He was signed as one of the Timbers' designated players.
-Prior to moving to the United States, two other Major League Soccer clubs were in discussions to sign Valeri – the Chicago Fire and Timbers rival Seattle Sounders.
+Prior to moving to the United States, two other Major League Soccer clubs were in discussions to sign Valeri – the Chicago Fire and Timbers rival Seattle Sounders FC.
 Valeri and his agent met with the Fire and their technical staff but a deal never materialized and the Sounders held the discovery rights to Valeri.
 He also spoke with former Lanús teammate Javier Morales, then at Real Salt Lake, before signing with the Timbers.

 Valeri made his debut for the Portland Timbers on 3 March 2013 in the season opener against the New York Red Bulls.
 He started and scored his first Timbers goal in the 14th minute, an equalizer to make it 1–1.
-The match would go on to end in a 3–3 draw.
+The match went on to end in a 3–3 draw.

 Portland Timbers

+Newcomer of the Year (2013–2014)

 On 6 August 2013, after he scored four goals and earned eight assists in 20 matches, the Portland Timbers exercised their purchase agreement with Lanús and signed Valeri to a multi-year contract.
 A day later, on 7 August, Valeri scored a consolation goal for the Timbers in their 2–1 defeat against Real Salt Lake in the U.S. Open Cup.
-Valeri would go on to finish his first season with the Portland Timbers with 10 goals and 13 assists, being named as the league's Newcomer of the Year.
+Valeri went on to finish his first season with the Portland Timbers with 10 goals and 13 assists, being named as the league's Newcomer of the Year.
 He also earned a selection in that seasons MLS Best XI.

 The next season, on 19 July 2014, Valeri was selected to be part of the MLS All-Star team that would play against Bayern Munich.
 During the match on 6 August, Valeri providing the game-winning assist for Landon Donovan in the 70th minute to help the MLS All-Stars win 2–1.
 At the end of the season, Valeri was selected into his second consecutive MLS Best XI.